Subscribe to our newsletter

 Sleep is the main repairing process of the organism and one of the fundamental elements, together with diet and physical activity, to obtain an optimal state of health and wellbeing.
-As Vicente Mera, a specialist in Sleep Medicine at SHA Wellness Clinic, tells us, “rest is a vital restorative mechanism because it helps strengthen the immune system, improves cognitive abilities and mood, balances hormone levels, helps maintain a healthy weight, increases energy levels, reduces the risk of suffering from certain diseases (such as diabetes or depression) and prevents premature ageing.
+As Vicente Mera, a specialist in Sleep Medicine at SHA, tells us, “rest is a vital restorative mechanism because it helps strengthen the immune system, improves cognitive abilities and mood, balances hormone levels, helps maintain a healthy weight, increases energy levels, reduces the risk of suffering from certain diseases (such as diabetes or depression) and prevents premature ageing.
 In addition, during the rest period, the brain eliminates unnecessary information, which directly influences memory“.

 The problem is that, according to the Spanish Society of Neurology, between 20 – 48% of the Spanish adult population suffers from difficulties in initiating or maintaining sleep, with insomnia, restless legs syndrome, apneas and hypopneas being the most common disorders.
 In other words, more than 12 million people in Spain do not enjoy quality rest and wake up with the feeling of not having had a good night’s sleep, or end the day fatigued.